Dolby Vision Metadata Error

 Dolby Vision metadata has image character (Level 1) 0,0,0 values for shots that are not true black frames.

-Shot durations in Dolby Vision metadata do not align with actual cuts in program or image character (Level 1)/ trim values (Level 2 or Level 8) change mid-shot, causing visible color timing errors in the SDR version only.
+Shot durations in Dolby Vision metadata do not align with actual cuts in program or image character (Level 1) or trim values (Level 2 or Level 8) change mid-shot, causing visible color timing errors in the SDR version only.

 Image character (Level 1) or trim values (Level 2 or Level 8) are all the same across the entire program or across multiple scenes, which do not exist in the same environment/ setting.